 👍 Facebook – Show You Are Active!

 On the positive side… GO LIVE!!!!!
 Facebook will potentially reward you to no end.
 You not only are creating unique content by doing this, but you are also creating unfiltered and raw content for driving quality traffic to your eCommerce website.
 If you can keep people engaged and know your product well enough, you could keep the live feed going for 10-15 minutes without too much effort.
-The great thing from this is Facebook will push the fact you are live and longer than 10 minutes will generally amplify that for you.
-Users can message you during the live stream and you can even send backlinks and comments so they can buy the product while you are talking it up.
+The great thing from this is Facebook will push the fact you are live, and for longer than 10 minutes will mean that they will generally amplify your post’s exposure.
+Users can message you during the live stream and you can even send backlinks and comments so they can buy your product while you are talking it up.
 The best part is the only cost you have with Facebook Live is the time it takes you to make the video and internet cost.

 Linking Facebook Messenger to your website is also a great option for eCommerce traffic generation.
 It gives you a free live chat facility.
 Facebook will soon release a cool piece of tech where you can take payments from users via messenger!

 What is this you ask?
 Imagine being able to tag parts of an image that actually has a product your site sells and this will naturally drive traffic to your eCommerce website.
 When a user taps on that hot spot product info will show up.
 They can then go through a checkout process when they are ready.

 If you get more than 10,000 likers to your Insta account you have the option to add direct links into stories.
 Within a single swipe, they can land on a page within your eCommerce website which will increase traffic.